markbrown4/gmail-react/readme.md

     </li>
 ```

-*componentDidMount* is run when our ThreadList is initially rendered, it fetches data from the api and calls setState causing it to re-render.
-ThreadList then passes this data through an attribute which ThreadItem can access through props.
+*componentDidMount* is one of Reacts [Lifecycle methods](http://facebook.github.io/react/docs/component-specs.html) that is run just after a component is first rendered in the DOM.
+Our ThreadList fetches data from the api, calls setState which re-renders it, this state is passed down to ThreadItem through an attribute(thread) which ThreadItem can access through props(props.thread).

 ## Toggling state